Maui Scuba Diving Fish Guide

 Maui, Hawaiʻi

 The endemic Hawaiian rainbow cleaner wrasse is famous for its cleaning services.
 It populates territories called “cleaning stations,” where larger animals congregate to have parasites, loose skin flakes, and mucus removed from their bodies.
-The wrasse can even be seen cleaning the gills and teeth of much larger fish and eels—or maybe ear wax from a human’s ear!
+You can see this wrasse cleaning the gills and teeth of much larger fish and eels—or maybe ear wax from a human’s ear!

 Hinalea I Iwi